VoiNetwork/governance/Proposal Submissions/Block Rewards/BlockRewards_voifoundation_20230919.md

-* Dramatically increase the number of participants willing to act as block proposers.
+* Increase the number of participants willing to act as block proposers.
 * Improve the overall security and decentralization of the Voi network as more participants join.
 * Encourage long-term commitment from block proposers, thereby increasing network stability.